Chicago removes Columbus statue from Grant Park in dead of night: reports

 Where the statue would be stored – and whether it will return anytime soon – wasn’t immediately known.

+“This statue coming down is because of the effort of Black and Indigenous activists who know the true history of Columbus and what he represents,” neighbor Stefan Cuevas-Caizaguano told the station.

+The decision to remove the statue is a reversal for Lightfoot who has said in the past that taking down Columbus monuments erases history, the Tribune reported.

-Last Friday multiple police officers were injured and several arrests were made during a tense protest in which demonstrators tried to pull down the statue, FOX 32 in Chicago reported.
+Last Friday, multiple police officers were injured and several arrests were made during a tense protest in which demonstrators tried to pull down the statue, FOX 32 reported.

+Protesters filed at least 20 complaints of police brutality and activist Miracle Boyd said an officer hit her in the face, knocking at least one of her teeth out, according to the Tribune.

+Some Italian Americans in the city, who see Columbus as a figure of pride, have reportedly been opposed to the removal of the statue.

 CLICK HERE TO GET THE FOX NEWS APP